It’s tough to decide which is right for you: a PC or a Mac. Tap or click here to see which is a better fit.

 Depending on how much you have to move, plug a USB flash drive or an external hard drive into your old computer.
 Move all your files to the external device.
 Take the external device out of the USB port on your old computer.
 Now plug it into your new computer and move the files from the external devices to your new computer.

-Another option is to move everything from your old computer to the cloud through such programs as Microsoft OneDrive, Google Drive, IDrive or Dropbox.
+Another option is to move everything from your old computer to the cloud through programs like Microsoft OneDrive, Google Drive, IDrive or Dropbox.

 If you want to be thrifty, you can move as many files as you can into the free space, move them to the new computer, go back and empty the free space, then add more files and on and on and on.
 This is very time-consuming, so you may want to buy more space.

-The fastest way to move files from PC to PC is with a transfer cable.
+A transfer cable is the fastest way to move files from PC to PC.
 Connect both computers with the cable and begin transferring files.
-Because the computers are connected, the transfer process will be faster than using an external hard drive.
+Because the computers are connected, the transfer process will be faster than an external hard drive.

 Face it.
-If you want to transfer files from your old computer, you’re going to have to put in some money for either an external hard drive, a cloud storage product or a transfer cable.
+If you want to transfer files from your old computer, you will have to put in some money for either an external hard drive, a cloud storage product or a transfer cable.

 The PC to Mac move